yvt/openspades/README.md

 * No ejected shell or bullet casings
 * A crosshair more akin to classic FPS games such as CS:GO
 * No ragdolls or corpses whatsoever
-* More concise yet informative kill and death messages in both as the center message log and kill log
+* More concise and informative kill and death messages in both as the center message log and kill log
 * Hides viewmodel
 * Encouraging words on the pause menu!
 (I swear it's not cheating)
+* More info in cg_stats (FPS and ping counter)

 ## How to build?
 [Just build like normal OpenSpades.](https://github.com/yvt/openspades/wiki/Building) If you are on Linux and have all the dependencies installed there is a convenient [file](https://github.com/nonperforming/openspadesplus/blob/master/build.sh) that will run all the necessary commands to build OpenSpades+.

 ## Useful console variables

-This hides your viewmodel to give you extra visibility.
-Messing with X and Z while the viewmodel is off-screen makes the ADS animation look unnatural and weird.

 ### cg_particles
 Recommended: 0